Here is an updated version of Fairfield’s Rehab and Construction Loan FAQ.

 Another point in favor of this brand of real estate buying/investing: Real estate investors who either (a) buy and sell quickly or (b) hold for the long haul are not as likely to get hurt by falling market values.
 It is those who are planning to hold a property for 1-5 years that are the most vulnerable.

 And as we know, what is good for the borrower in this business is generally good for the lender, as well; these types of loans may be some of the best that private money lenders can expect to see for the next year or two and thus the easiest to get funded.

-We tend to receive an endless parade of questions from brokers, borrowers, and investors as to how to best structure these types of loans, so here is an example (representative I think) of how one organization goes about it.
+We tend to receive an endless parade of questions from lenders, brokers and borrowers as to how to best structure these types of loans, so here is an example (representative I think) of how one organization (Fairfield) goes about it.